 An expedition to Mount Everest by Italian researchers has shown for the first time that blood pressure monitored over a 24-hour period rises progressively as people climb to higher altitudes.
-The researchers also found that while a drug used for lowering blood pressure, called telmisartan, was effective in counteracting the effects of altitude up to 3,400 metres, it was not effective at 5,400 metres above sea level ““ the height of the Everest base camp.
+The researchers also found that while a drug used for lowering blood pressure, called telmisartan, was effective in counteracting the effects of altitude up to 3,400m/ 11,500 feet, it was not effective at 5,400m/ 17,716 feet above sea level the elevation of the Everest base camp.

 The study is published online in the European Heart Journal, and its findings have implications not just for people who live, work or undertake recreational activities such as skiing and trekking at high altitudes, but also for people at lower altitudes who may be temporarily deprived of an adequate oxygen supply, a condition known as hypoxia.
 Hypoxia can lead to altitude sickness at high altitudes, but is also seen at sea level in people who suffer from sleep apnoea when their breathing is temporarily interrupted by a blocked airway.